 Dizziness, nausea, and vomiting when traveling by car, boat, plane, or train is generally known as motion sickness (or travel sickness).
-While some women experience it only when they are pregnant, for some, it can be a normal occurrence that increases in pregnancy.
+While some women experience it only when they are pregnant, for some, it can be a normal occurrence that increases in pregnancy. as pregnant women are more susceptible to motion sickness due to the various changes in hormones related to pregnancy.

 In this post, MomJunction tells you the causes, risk factors, symptoms, and diagnosis of motion sickness during pregnancy.
 We also provide you a few tips to prevent and deal with this queasy feeling.